afrind/warp-draft/draft-ietf-moq-transport.md

 ### Fetch Header {#fetch-header}

-When a stream begins with `FETCH_HEADER`, all objects on the stream belong to the track requested in the Fetch message identified by `Subscribe ID`.
+When a stream begins with `FETCH_HEADER`, all objects on the stream belong to the track requested in the Fetch message identified by `Subscription ID`.

 ~~~
 FETCH_HEADER {
-  Subscribe ID (i),
+  Subscription ID (i),
 }
 ~~~
 {: #fetch-header-format title="MOQT FETCH_HEADER"}